ryman1/keeweb-wiki/FAQ.md

 Q: Are desktop updates secure?
 A: Yes, updates are delivered only via HTTPS and checked for a valid signature before unpacking.

+### Plugins/Languages

+Q: Are plugins secure?
+A: It depends.
+Some plugins are developed by KeeWeb authors, they are 100% secure and marked with a special sign.
+We don't give any guarantee about other plugins.
+Install them at your own risk.
+However, KeeWeb guarantees secure plugin delivery: if you trust plugin author, the installation is safe.

 ### Self-hosting
 Q: Which server should I use?